Gupta731/Transportation_DE_Project/README.md

 # Transportation_DE_Project
 # End-to-End Data Engineering project using Spark Declarative Pipelines in DataBricks

-Excited to share that I have been diving deep into modern data engineering practices by building an end-to-end transportation project using Databricks and LakeFlow Spark Declarative Pipelines (SDP)!
+Delighted to share that I have been diving deep into modern data engineering practices by building an end-to-end transportation project using Databricks and LakeFlow Spark Declarative Pipelines (SDP)!

 In this project, I explored the shift from traditional imperative programming to a declarative approach, where the focus is on defining what the data pipeline should achieve rather than manually managing the execution logic.